 Chinese Water Temperatures

-I remember as a kid my mom boiling a lot of foods.
-Vegetables – fresh, frozen or canned were thrown in a pan and brought to a boil.
-Chicken, beef, pork, hot dogs, even some seafood was boiled.
 There was no finesse about it; she just turned up the heat and let her rip.
 Everything was cooked on high at a rolling boil.
 Looking back and knowing what I know about cooking today, I shake my head.
-No wonder some of her meals (not all them mind you) were tough to get down.
+No wonder some of her meals (not all of them, mind you) were tough to get down.

-There are plenty of reasons not to boil most foods, especially because there are relatively few foods that benefit from a true hard boil.
+There are plenty of reasons not to boil most foods, especially because relatively few foods benefit from a true hard boil.
 Think about it.

 When you put a pot of cold water on the stove and turn on the heat, the temperature slowly rises.
 I have an article about the stages of boiling, but sometimes I find that I really need something more descriptive than a temperature range.